aliharis/chartmogul-playground/README.md

 ChartMogul playground is a CLI tool to interact with ChartMogul API and primarily use for importing data to ChartMogul.

-## Pre-requisite

-Setup your ChartMogul API key as an environment variable

-`export CHARTMOGUL_API_KEY=YOUR_API_KEY`

-This is the documentation for the Go Application.
-Description

-This is a simple Go application that performs a specific task.
-The application has been developed using Go 1.16.

 ## Installation

 To clone this application, run the following command: